 The personal representative (executor) looks after the administration of the estate.
 The trustee looks after the administration of any trusts that are created from the estate.
 Some of the duties of the personal representative are:

-Being an executor is not usually difficult.
+Being an executor is not usually difficult (although the probate forms can be confusing).
 Many people appoint their spouse as executor.
 This makes sense as generally the spouse knows the most about your estate.
 You can name a co-representative to help your spouse.
 This may be an older child, brother, friend, lawyer, accountant or trust company.
 You should appoint alternate personal representatives in the event that your personal representative is unable or unwilling to act.
 It is probably a good idea to ask a personal representative if they would act for you before you appoint them, as they can renounce their role.

 Other considerations to keep in mind when choosing an executor are: